Quiq/webhook-integrations/README.md

 to the primary messaging app while using the hook administration page.

 ### In case of errors
-The Centricient Platform gracefully handles when an error occurs while calling an external web hook.
+The Centricient Platform gracefully handles when an error occurs while calling an external webhook.
 These errors can occur because your hook returns a non 200 level HTTP response or a timeout occurs trying to call your hook.
 In either of these scenarios we will retry a few seconds later and continue retrying with an exponential back off.
 We will also send all of the site admins an email when an error first occurs and periodically after that.
 Once the errors quit occuring all events that were published while the error occurred will be passed to the webhook.

 ### Developer tips
 * **Running/Debugging behind private firewall**: If you are running on a development box behind a firewall and don't have a way to route traffic from a public URL we suggest checking out [ngrok](https://ngrok.com) as a simple (and free) tool to route traffic in this scenario.